Estimate Induction Motor Parameters Using Recommended Hardware

 Enter these details in the host model to prepare the workspace.

-Communication Port — In the Host Serial Setup block parameter dialog box, select the serial Port name to which the hardware is connected.
+Communication Port — In the block parameter dialog boxes of Host Serial Setup, Host Serial Receive, and Host Serial Transmit blocks, select the serial Port to which the hardware is connected.
 Select an available port from the list.
 For more details, see Find Communication Port.

 Required Inputs — Enter the motor specification and hardware setup data.
 You can obtain these values either from the motor datasheet or from the motor nameplate.